HL7/davinci-crd/input/pagecontent/hooks.md

 <sup>‡</sup> While this hook does not explicitly list PractitionerRole as an expected resource type for userId, it is not prohibited and is included to allow linking the user to a Practitioner in a specific role acting on behalf of a specific Organization.

-Note: While this hook is defined for use when ordering, it is still relevant when proposing (e.g., as part of a consult note) or planning (e.g., as part of a care plan) the use of an intervention.
+Note: While this hook is defined for use when ordering, it is still relevant when proposing (e.g. as part of a consult note) or planning (e.g. as part of a care plan) the use of an intervention.
 All the 'Request' resources support differentiating between plans, proposal and orders.
 Where CRD Clients have an appropriate workflow and data capture mechanism, this hook **MAY** be used in scenarios that don't involve creating a true order.

 ##### order-sign